-The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety
+How Anxiety Works: Using Neuroscience to Explain Anxiety

-Our in-depth guide to understanding how anxiety works using the latest research in Neuroscience.
-Created to help you understand anxiety and the anxiety process...
+Our in-depth guide to understanding how anxiety works using the latest research in Neuroscience - created to help you understand anxiety and the anxiety process...

 What is happening?